 What Can I Do to Improve My Sleep?

-With all these heart-related issues surrounding poor sleep, getting the recommended seven to nine hours of sleep per night is the best way to decrease your chances of developing heart disease.
-If you have trouble catching some ZZZs, consider making a few lifestyle changes to improve your slumber:
+Getting the recommended seven to nine hours of sleep per night is one of the best ways to decrease your chances of developing heart disease.
+If you have trouble catching ZZZs, consider making these lifestyle changes to improve your slumber:

-- Discover the best relaxation technique for you.
-Mediation, reading, and taking a bath are all great ways to unwind at night.
+Discover the best relaxation technique for you, reading, and taking a bath are ways you can unwind at night.